 In the global shipping industry, which is subject to the principle of the freedom of shipping (free navigation in international waters and innocent passage in territorial waters), anyone is free to enter or leave the market, which means that it is easy for competition to intensify.
 To reduce the potential negative impacts from that, such as interruptions to the stable shipping network and reduced shipping and industry competitiveness in emerging countries, the industry has historically been exempted from the scope of antitrust laws under certain conditions.

 With these legal protections diminishing in recent times, it has become common for shipping companies to cooperate through vessel sharing agreements and slot exchanges in order to fulfill infrastructure responsibilities, maintain and improve diverse navigation networks, and manage the frequencies of port calls.
 As such, companies in the industry encounter many opportunities to make contact with competitors.

 Since September 2012, the NYK Group has been subject to investigation by overseas authorities for allegedly violating antitrust laws regarding the shipping of automobiles and other cargo.
-The Company and some overseas group companies are also subject to class action damage compensation suits in multiple regions.
+The Company and certain overseas Group companies are also subject to class action damage compensation suits in multiple regions.

 We offer all our stakeholders a sincere apology for the concerns that we caused.

 Measures for preventing reoccurrence (continued from 2013)

 - Annual Holding of the Executive Committee Overseeing Thorough Legal Compliance

 - Formulation of guidelines and implementation of risk assessments of all operating divisions, including domestic and overseas Group companies

 - Obtaining written oaths regarding compliance with antitrust and competition laws

 - Adoption of an application system*2 for officers and employees at headquarters and domestic and overseas subsidiaries who want to participate in industry gatherings